plfa/plfa.github.io/src/plfa/part2/Bisimulation.lagda.md

 This stronger condition is known as _lock-step_ or _on the nose_ simulation.

 We are particularly interested in the situation where there is also a simulation from the target to the source: every reduction in the target has a corresponding reduction sequence in the source.
-This situation is called a _bisimulation_.
+In other words, `~` is a simulation from source to target, and the converse of `~` is a simulation from target to source: this situation is called a _bisimulation_.
+(In general, if < and > are arbitrary relations such that `x < y` if and only if `y > x` then we say that `<` and `>` are _converse_ relations.
+Hence, if `~` is a relation from source to target, its converse is a relation from target to source.)

 Simulation is established by case analysis over all possible reductions and all possible terms to which they are related.
 For each